-Potential for Iran threats 'put on hold,' threats remain: Shanahan
+Potential for Iran attacks 'put on hold,' threats remain: acting Pentagon chief

 The U.S. military deployed a carrier strike group, bombers and Patriot missiles to the Middle East earlier this month in response to what Washington said were troubling indications of possible preparations for an attack by Iran.

-Rhetoric between Tehran and Washington has escalated in recent weeks as the United States tightened sanctions with what it said was the goal of pushing Iran to make concessions beyond the terms of its 2015 nuclear deal.
+Rhetoric between Tehran and Washington has escalated in recent weeks as the United States tightened sanctions with what it said was the goal of pushing Iran to make concessions beyond the terms of a 2015 multinational deal to curb Iran’s nuclear program.
+President Donald Trump pulled the United States out of the deal in 2018.

-U.S. President Donald Trump warned on Monday that Iran would be met with “great force” if it attacked U.S. interests in the Middle East.
+Trump warned on Monday that Iran would be met with “great force” if it attacked U.S. interests in the Middle East.
 U.S. government sources said Washington strongly suspected Shi’ite militias with ties to Tehran were behind a rocket attack in Baghdad’s Green Zone.

 “I just hope Iran is listening.
 We’re in the region to address many things, but it is not to go to war with Iran,” Shanahan said earlier on Tuesday.